clayton-allard/STAT547C-project/doc/reading_log.md

   * Applying the backward transition, we obtain a new density $p(x^0)$ which we hope to match with $q(x^0)$.

 - Flow++ is the best performing approach for image datasets.

+- It doesn't matter what the base distribution is as long as the inverse CDF can draw from the uniform distribution.
+- The majority of flows being explored are triangular flows.